26 Jun How to Tell If Your Abdominal Muscles Were Damaged or Torn During Pregnancy

 Recovering from Abdominoplasty takes several weeks to months, depending on the complexity of each case and the type of procedure that was performed.
 During this time you will need to follow your surgeon’s post-operative care instructions closely.
 This may include wearing a compression garment, avoiding strenuous activities, and gradually resuming light exercise as directed.

-It is essential to maintain a healthy lifestyle after Abdominoplasty to preserve your results and support ongoing abdominal muscle integrity.
+It is essential to maintain a good lifestyle after Abdominoplasty to preserve your results and support ongoing abdominal muscle integrity.
 Incorporate regular exercise, including core-strengthening activities, and maintain a well-balanced diet to support your overall health and well-being.

 FAQs about Torn Muscles and Abdominoplasty